 Coping With Elders Refusing Care

 The presence of an outsider suggests to the elder that their family can’t (or doesn’t want to) take care of them.
 It also magnifies the extent of their needs and makes them feel vulnerable.
 Work to understand your loved one’s reasons for resisting in-home care, which could include fear, embarrassment, resentment or some mix of the three.
 Talk to them about their feelings and work together to find solutions that everyone can live with.
 For example, if Mom hates the thought of letting a stranger into her home, arrange for her to meet the professional caregiver at the home care company’s office or at a café for coffee first.

 Ask your loved one to simply give home care a try on a temporary basis.
-Instead of immediately introducing full days of hands-on care, it may help to have a home health aide come in for one day a week to do light housekeeping and meal preparation for a few hours.
 Experienced home care companies know how to handle situations like this, so don’t hesitate to ask for their advice.
 Once the senior gets used to having someone in the house and establishes trust with a caregiver, they will be more comfortable with accepting additional help.